-Amazon sold Christmas ornaments with images of the Nazi death camp Auschwitz were listed for sale on the Amazon retail website.
+Christmas ornaments with images of the Nazi death camp Auschwitz were listed for sale on the Amazon retail website.

 In late 2019, online mega-retailer Amazon removed Christmas ornaments from its website that contained images of Auschwitz, the death camp in Poland where Nazis massacred more than a million people, the vast majority of whom were Jews, during World War II.